Iftach Ian Amit: Career

 Amit started his professional career in 1998 at the Israeli information security consultancy Comsec as a Unix and Internet Application consultant.
 In 2001 he moved to the US to work as a software architect at Praxell (later to be acquired by Datavantage, and then Micros).

-On 2004 Amit left the US to co-found Israeli startup BeeFence and served as its Chief Technology Officer.
-Then in 2006 he took position as the director of security research at the security vendor Finjan, and a similar position in 2008 with Aladdin Knowledge Systems.
+On 2004 Amit left the US to co-found Israeli startup BeeFence and served as its chief technology officer.
+Then in 2006 he took position as the director of security research at the security vendor Finjan Software, and a similar position in 2008 with Aladdin Knowledge Systems.

 He then set out to serve as the vice president of consulting with Security-Art, and in 2012 took a position as director of services with the security consulting firm IOActive.

 Starting in 2014 he served as vice president of the social media cyber security startup ZeroFOX, after which in 2016 he became a manager with Amazon.com information security.
-Since 2018 he is serving as the Chief Security Officer of Cimpress.
+Since 2018 he is serving as the chief security officer of Cimpress.

 He serves as a general director of the board of BSides Las Vegas, a Senior Advisory Board member of Axon Cyber, and an Advisory Board member of ZeroFOX.

+Since 2022, he co-founded and serves as CEO of Gomboc.ai, a deterministic AI cloud security startup and raised over $5 million in a venture capital round.